Employer And Employee

 It is essential to a relationship of employment that the obligation is a personal one, and the employee is personally obliged to do the work themselves, as opposed to getting someone else to do it.

-The law distinguishes between a “worker” and an “employee” so that many employment rights apply equally to both even though the worker is not working under a contract of employment.
+The law distinguishes between a “worker” and an “employee” so that many rights apply equally to both, even though the worker is not someone working under a contract of employment.

 Someone who is genuinely self-employed will not be treated as a worker in relation to the work they carry on for the clients or customers of their business or profession.